New Build Solicitors

 - The developer has obtained building regulation consent and has complied, or will comply, with the conditions

-- You have rights to use roads, drains, sewers, gas pipes and power lines, and the developer will maintain them until they are adopted by the relevant authority
+- You have rights to use roads, drains, sewers, gas pipes and power lines, and the developer will maintain them until the relevant authority adopts them

 - You will receive a new home warranty (from the National House Building Council (NHBC) or a similar guarantee scheme)